IvanLeung36/machine_learning/README.md

 # Machine Learning

-CMS project for machine learning.
+CMS project on machine learning.

-For more information on the content of the project, see the poster in `/poster/index.html` (whenever it gets made)
+For more information on the content of the theory side of the project, see the poster in `/poster/index.html` (not made yet due to lack of information about formatting requirements)

-# Accessing dataset
+## Accessing dataset
-If you want to look at the application side of the project:
-Please first download the csv's (dataset) from [here](https://drive.google.com/drive/folders/1GN8RPp3hclXl1CrElZG51tiyDJc3qOA6?usp=drive_link)
-Move them into the csvs folder in the repository.
+Download [the dataset](https://drive.google.com/drive/folders/1GN8RPp3hclXl1CrElZG51tiyDJc3qOA6?usp=drive_link) for the data we used.